docVoid/google-contacts-birthday-export/README.md

 1. Open [Google Contacts](https://contacts.google.com).
 2. On the left sidebar, click on **Export**.
 3. Choose **Google CSV** as the export format.
-This will include your contacts' details such as name, email, and birthday.
+This will include your contacts details such as name, email, and birthday.
 4. Click **Export**, and the CSV file will be downloaded to your computer.

 ## How to Run the Script